 Most countries require that a traveler’s passport be valid for a specified number of months beyond the planned departure date.
 Some countries list both a required and a recommended number of months.

-Example: Let’s say a country has a passport validity of 6 months, and the final day of your trip is January 1st.
+Example: Let’s say a country has a passport validity of 6 months, and your trip ends on January 1st.
 This means that your passport must be valid at least through July 1st.

 Blank Passport Pages